DaveBlackH/NissanLeafBMS/README.md

-//Nissan Leaf BMS 30KWH data request and read via CANBUS
+Nissan Leaf BMS 30KWH data request and read via CANBUS
-//

 //Written by David Blackhurst 27/7/2020
 //
 //Good to use on a personal basis, not for commercial use unless preagreed with myself